feather-design-system/feather-design-system/docs/Components/Button/README.md

 ## Design

-Buttons act as interaction points for users throughout most common software experiences.
-Buttons can be extremely high priority items, or they can be diminished when paired with information or other interaction points that require a user’s full attention.
+Buttons act as primary interaction points for users.
+Buttons can be extremely high priority items, or they can be diminished when paired with information or other interaction points that require a users full attention.

 <OverlineLinks title="Related Components">
 <OverlineLink :href="$withBase('/Components/IconButton/')">Icon Button</OverlineLink>